jeelpatel22/Hotel-Management-System/readme.md

 # Hotel Management System - Sequence Diagram Lab

 ## Project Overview
 This project is a comprehensive sequence diagram lab focusing on composition, generalization, and service controllers for a hotel management system.
-The project was developed using Visual Paradigm to create class and sequence diagrams that model the operations of Relaxing Stay Hotels, a fictional hotel chain in Ontario.
+The project was developed using Visual Paradigm to create class and sequence diagrams that model the operations of Relaxing Stay Hotels, a fictional hotel chain in Ontario, Canada.

 ## Objectives
 - Create class and sequence diagrams with generalized and specialized objects